ailich/USF_dissertation_template/README.md

 # How can I use this?

 You can use this by cloning/downloading this repository.
-When using this I highly recommend using an RProject with version control and Rstudio \>= 1.4 so that you have the visual markdown editor and built in citations.
+When using this I highly recommend using an RProject with version control and Rstudio \>= 1.4 so that you have the visual markdown editor and built in citations.You also must install `bookdown`, `knitr`, and `kableExtra` packages.

 # Bookdown Project Structure